mkoner/alx-low_level_programming/README.md

-This repository is for learning C programming from ALX
+This repository is for learning low level programing with C